sure-trust/G1_DSA_Python/README.md

 ## AutoCad Course Registration

-To enroll in the AutoCad course for Mechanical Engineers, please visit the official SURE Trust website: [Course Registration](https://suretrustforruralyouth.com/courses/132)
+To enroll in the Data Structures and Algorithms with Python, please visit the official SURE Trust website: [Course Registration](https://suretrustforruralyouth.com/courses/132)

 ## Repository Description

-This repository is designed to support the G2 AutoCad & Solidworks training program for Mechanical Engineers at SURE Trust.
+This repository is designed to support the G1 Data Structures and Algorithms with Python program for Mechanical Engineers at SURE Trust.
 It follows the below mentioned organization structure:

 - **Notes**: An archive of  notes and course materials provided by our trainer - Lijo Joseph.
 - **Mini Projects**: A repository holding code files of the mini projects undertaken during the course.